lcls-users/lcls-users/docs/after/timetool.md

 # Reanalyzing Timing Data
 In most cases, the timestamps produced by the timetool during your experiment are accurate and reliable.
 These values should have been computed by the DAQ and written into the corresponding xtc files.
 Nonetheless, in certain instances you may want to revisit or reprocess the data, for example if:

-- The timetool needed to be realigned and the new calibration was not applied during the beam time.
+- The timetool needed to be realigned.
+- A new calibration was not applied during the beam time.
-- You are very familiar with the timetool and would like to try to further improve on the temporal resolution through custom analysis.
+- You are very familiar with the timetool and would like to try to further improve the temporal resolution through custom analysis.

 The timetool images were saved along with the rest of your experimental data, so it is possible to revisit them in your own time.
 A number of tools are provided by SLAC in order to facilitate this type of offline analysis.
 The following page will describe two such methods catered to different use cases:

 1. [**The TimeTool Module**](#TimeTool) - Using this tool you can reprocess your data using a new calibration.
 Basic familiarity with Python is required.
 The underlying analysis routines are written in C++ and not easily modified.
 2. [**btx**](#btx) - btx provides an all-Python entry point to timing analysis, for those interested in the underlying implementation.
 Standard analyses can be run easily from the command line by specifying btx tasks.
 More advanced users may like to clone the repository and edit in custom functionality.